dwmckee/check_brackets_tdd/README.md

 I'll be writing a traditional command-line program, so that means accepting filename arguments on the command line and writing messages to the standard output or standard error.
-If you use a different environment feel free to make different choices.
+If you work in a different environment, feel free to make other choices.

 #### Stages